ondrejsevcik/ondrejsevcik.com/app/blog/_content/my-app-defaults-2023.md

 - 🎵 Music: Youtube Music
 - 🎤 Podcasts: Apple Podcasts (iOS only) + Patreon for paid ones

-And here are a few extras that are part of the “official” template.
+And here are a few extras that are not part of the “official” template.

 - 🔐 Password Management: 1Password Family
 - 👾 Code Editor: IntelliJ (Work) and VS Code (Personal)